 Roughly two percent of the people in the United States deal with constipation at some point.
-The most common people to be effected are women or the elderly.
+The most common people to be affected are women or the elderly.
 Although this medical problem is not normally serious, it can be painful and embarrassing for the sufferer.

 What is Constipation?